-While there are so many outdoor winter activities to choose from, we have to say, a snowy hike in Bohemian Saxon-Switzerland National Park is an ideal option, and a perfect day-trip from Prague at that.
-Yes, you can have castles and magical Bohemian forests and enjoy it, too!
+While there are so many outdoor winter activities to choose from, our recommendation is a snowy hike in Bohemian Saxon-Switzerland National Park.
+It is an ideal option, and a perfect day-trip from Prague.
+And yes, you can have castles and magical Bohemian forests and enjoy it, too.

 The highlight of the visit is the Tisa wall – a giant wall of sandstone that looks like a levee holding up the mountain that tower over the small village.
 We will make our way to the top and look down into the valley below, climbing over and under the formations for an up-close look at the formations that make this region famous.

-When you look around yourself, there’s change you might think, ‘wow this place is like Narnia’, you wouldn’t be wrong, and it’s exactly how you hoped it would be.
+When you look around yourself, there’s change you might think, ‘wow this place is like Narnia’.
+You wouldn’t be wrong, and it’s exactly how you hoped it would be.
 The movie was actually filmed in several locations throughout the National Park, and Tisa in particular for the crucial scene with Lucy and the centaur, Thomas.
 It’s no coincidence – Bohemian Switzerland is Narnia and Narnia is Bohemian Switzerland.

 Try trout straight from the Kamenice river, a local favorite.
 Try beef dishes cooked with meat from local farmers who manage their cattle farms in meadows of the National Park.
 If meat is not your cup of tea, the vegan/vegetarian dishes are just as delightful and seasonal depending on what is available.
 Rest assured, you cannot go wrong, Bohemian cuisine is made to keep you a bit warmer in the winter.

-The word Switzerland in the park’s title was included for it’s resemblance to the majestic snowy mountains.
+The word Switzerland in the park’s name was included for it’s resemblance to the majestic snowy mountains.
 Two Swiss painters Adrian Zingg and Anton Graff, studying at the nearby Dresden Academy of Art, bestowed the region with the title of Bohemian Saxon-Switzerland as an endearing comparison between the two.
-The remainder of their homeland served as inspiration for many of their paintings as they traveled throughout the region, however their greatest legacy is the park’s namesake ….
+The remainder of their homeland served as inspiration for many of their paintings as they traveled throughout the region.
+However their greatest legacy is the park’s namesake ….
 On the German-Saxon side of the park.
 Here, lies the remarkable “Bastei”, a bridge built solely to enjoy the view of the valley below.